 The 6-note melody line is pentatonic minor with one added note (2 in bar 8) that's in most minor scales.
-The harmony is strongly chromatic but is more than ornamental because, with the exception of bar 5, the tritone core identifies a succession of sub-modes of the minor family mode with signature II A.DI+ (recall that the plus superscript means fill in the top fourth).
-This is a minor context in which the I/AI mode is the altered classical mode called the harmonic minor (Aeolian-#7).
+The harmony is strongly chromatic but is more than ornamental because, with the exception of bar 5, the tritone core identifies a succession of sub-modes of the minor family mode //O.RI+ (recall that the plus superscript means fill in the top fourth).
+This is a minor context in which the //OI mode is the altered classical mode called the harmonic minor (Aeolian-#7).